 CLiP forms part of the £61.4m package of funding announced by the Prime Minister during the Commonwealth Heads of Government Meeting (CHOGM) Summit in April 2018.
 CLiP forms one strand of this Official Development Assistance (ODA) package and will complement additional activities, specifically those related to marine litter and waste management, by other UK government departments.
 Work streams will be co-ordinated to maximise outputs across the Commonwealth.

 CLiP, is being delivered by Cefas.
-Funded by Defra, the programme will support five developing countries across the Commonwealth to develop national litter action plans focusing on plastics entering the oceans.
+Funded by Defra, the programme will support four developing countries across the Commonwealth to develop national litter action plans focusing on plastics entering the oceans.